gabrielduete/100DiasDeCodigo-He4rt/Days_31to40/33 - Sandevistan deps e home/README.md

-# Subi as deps e comecei e estou desenvolvendo a home do sandevistan
+# Subi a PR das deps e comecei a desenvolver a home do sandevistan